Thetta/Thetta-Documentation/quickstart-guide/5-wrapping-up-everything.md

 }
 ```

-Deployer is a helper that allows you to deploy **CakeOrderingOrganization.**
+Deployer is a helper smart contract that allows you to deploy **CakeOrderingOrganization** to the selected Ethereum network.

 ### Conclusion

-You have converted the **CakeByer** smart contract to the **CakeOrderingOrganization** DAO that can be now controlled collectively by you and your friends!
+You have converted the **CakeBuyer** smart contract to the **CakeOrderingOrganization** DAO that can be now controlled collectively by you and your friends!

-The complete project \(example, tests and migrations\) is available here - [https://github.com/Thetta/Quickstart\_Guide](https://github.com/Thetta/Quickstart_Guide)
+The complete project \(examples, tests and migrations\) is available here - [https://github.com/Thetta/Quickstart\_Guide](https://github.com/Thetta/Quickstart_Guide)